 TheHouseShop.com is the UK’s no. 1 property marketplace, working with private sellers, private landlords, online agents, High Street agents and some of the UK’s largest property developers to buy, sell, rent and let property online.

-This is the main website in the UK dedicated to waterside property listings for both sales and lets.
-If you are looking for a home with a coastal view, by a marina, a river or a lake, this website should be your main port of call – pun intended.
-Not only does watersideproperties.com list residential property located near water, but they also deal in moorings, commercial property and event boats.
+This is the main website in the UK dedicated to waterside property listings for both sales and lettings.
+If you are looking for a home with a coastal view, by a marina, a river or a lake, then this website should be your main port of call – pun intended.
+Not only does WatersideProperties list residential property located near water, but they also deal in moorings, commercial property and event boats.
 Now you can search for your dream water-adjacent home in one easy move!